KoichiHaradaEndor/HTTPServer/src/Documentation/Guide-To-Secure-Web-App/Cross-Site-Request-Forgery.md

 End case
 ```

-Note that the token is regitered to the appropriate user session.
-Even though the attacker requested this page and got the token too, it is regitered to the attacker's session.
-So even attacker provides trap page with the token, it will not match with the one registered for the user session.
+Note that the token is registered to the appropriate user session.
+Even though the attacker requested this page and got the token too, it is registered to the attacker's session.
+So even attacker provides trap page with the token value, it will not match with the one registered for the user session.

-4D code for handling "/addBB" request will be
+4D code for handling "/addBB" request would be

 ```4D
 // $url_t is "/addBB"